With Paddle’s Revenue Delivery Platform, it’s easy to implement gifting functionality in your checkout.

 You need to collect a couple of details before you call the Paddle checkout:

-The date when the gift recipient should get notified and receive their present
+Date: The date when the gift recipient should get notified and receive their present.

-The name and email of the lucky gift recipient
+Recipient details: The name and email of the lucky gift recipient.

-Notice that we also pass the gifter's email to the checkout - saving them the need to enter it again.
+We also pass the gifter's email to the checkout to save them from entering it twice.

 The gifter will then proceed to the Paddle checkout, and pay for the software as usual.